 Massive Lake Tahoe is home to several spectacularly glistening lakes (Maloney, Crystal, Fallen Leaf, Echo, Upper and Lower, Gladys).
 But there’s one lake hidden among them all.
 And it’s mammoth.

 We’re talking about mammoth Lake california near tahoe City.
 It’s our favorite lake in California (and we’re not alone).

 Mammoth Lake California is beloved among the local community who call it home.
 The tranquil shores vary between 856 to 856 feet in depth and are perfect for fishing, water sports, and camping.

 Best National Park to Travel in the USA

 Grand Canyon National Park

-So, why visit the Grand Canyon?
+So, why head to the best views of the Grand Canyon?

 The Grand Canyon is a breathtaking sight, spanning over 277 miles from end to end.
 It’s the result of millions of years of erosion caused by the Colorado River as it cut down through the layers of rock that once formed the bottom of an inland sea.
 The canyon exposes 1.7 billion years of geological history, and its sheer size is enough to inspire awe in anyone who sees it.